afarcome/LMsae/README.md

-R and Fortran scripts and functions implementing the approach described in the paper "A hidden Markov space-time model for mapping world access to food dynamics"
+R and Fortran scripts and functions implementing the approach described in the paper "A hidden Markov space-time model for mapping of the dynamics of global access to food"

 The main script files are: